-- These regulations are based on DANIDA’s ”Guidelines for the administration of grant funds allocated by the Danish Ministry of Foreign Affairs to pools and networks financed under the Civil Society Framework” to which the administration of the Disability Grant by the Disabled Peoples Organizations Denmark (DPOD) applies.
+- These regulations are based on DANIDA’s ”Guidelines for the administration of grant funds allocated by the Danish Ministry of Foreign Affairs to pools and networks financed under the Civil Society Framework” to which the administration of the Disability Fund by the Disabled Peoples Organizations Denmark (DPOD) applies.

 - The purpose of these regulations is to elaborate on the requirements for presentation of accounts of partner organisations in receipt of subsidies under the Mini Programme Agreement and to produce a report on their use of this subsidy.
 These regulations do not cover the final narrative reports of projects entitled to a subsidy.